Descent of the Ganges (Mahabalipuram): Subject

-The sculptures carved in the natural fissure that divides the cliff not only depict a cosmic event of Ganges descending to earth (a popular narration and depiction in the iconography of Shiva) at the command of Shiva but also shows the event being watched by scores of gods, goddesses, mythical figurines of Kinnara, Gandharva, Apsara, Gana, Nagas, and also wild and domestic animals, all admiringly looking up at the scene.
+The sculptures carved in the natural fissure that divides the cliff not only depict the cosmic event of Ganges descending to Earth but also show the event being watched by many gods, goddesses, puranic figurines such as Kinnara, Gandharva, Apsara, Gana, Nagas, and also wild and domestic animals.
 The total number of carvings are probably about 146.
 The carvings of elephants are almost life size.
 Another humorous scene is the carvings of monkeys copying the yogic scenes of the sages.
-Shiva is shown next to the Kinnaras who are depicted in large numbers in the upper portion of the relief; they are anthropomorphic forms of half human half bird, a popular Indian art form in ancient times representing the Indic ethos of the world as one creation.
+Shiva is shown next to the Kinnaras who are depicted in large numbers in the upper portion of the relief; they are anthropomorphic forms of half-human half-bird, a popular Indian art form in ancient times representing the Indic ethos of the world as one creation.
 The male Kinnara is holding a musical instrument (Alapini vina) while the female Kinnara is holding a cymbal.
 Shiva is carved in front of the river (to the right of the cleft) in a standing posture with Bhagiratha, the sage, standing on one leg offering him prayers to check the force of the Ganga as she descends to earth.
 Shiva is also shown with a weapon which is interpreted as Pashupati, which he gave to Arjuna.
 The ganas shown in the carvings represent the people who have spent their entire lives in dedication to Shiva, and are blessed with the boon to remain close to Shiva for all time to come.
-Carvings of the divine nagas shown swimming in the river, as Ganga descends from the heavens, are also in anthropomorphic form of a serpent and human, which has been a traditional style from ancient times in Indian art.
+Carvings of the divine nagas shown swimming in the river, as Ganga descends from the heavens, are also in anthropomorphic form of a serpent and human, which has been a traditional style from ancient times in Indic art.
 They are believed to denote fertility and protective forces of nature.
 They are seen not only in the middle of the panel facing the cleft, which represents the river, but also at the top of the panel at the entry of water over the channel, marking the prevalence of naga worship in Hindu religious beliefs.

-It is also said that the relief in one unity is the early Indic artist's concept of "sublime continuity in all living things."
+It is also said that the relief in one unity is the early Indic artist's concept of "sublime continuity in all living things".
 The elephants shown in reliefs are unique in the fact that the detailing includes the baby elephants behind the life-size elephants.
 Another interesting depiction is of a deer scratching its nose.
 The elephants represent a herd moving towards the river to drink water.
 The male elephant carving precedes that of its female partner.
 Three baby elephants with the male elephant and two babies with the female elephant are also carved in the panel.